joshjensen/related-split-view/README.md

 # related-split-view package

-An Atom package for easily managing NativeScript and Titanium Alloy's related file panes.
+An Atom package for easily managing NativeScript, Ionic, Titanium Alloy, and other MVC related files in panes.